larsgerber/minimalism-keystone/README.md

-# KeystoneJS Backend for blog.larsgerber.ch
+# KeystoneJS backend for blog.larsgerber.ch

 ## Running the Project.